 Würzburg is quite a marvel, contrasting with the quaint towns and villages that you’ve encountered on your adventure so far.
-This elegant Bavarian city, founded in the 10th century as the centre of the kingdom known as Franconia, sits resplendent and impressive on the banks of the Main.
-Neat blocks of grand pastel buildings are peppered with the spires and domes of the city’s many churches, chapels and cathedrals.
-The jewel in Würzburg’s illustrious crown is the Residenz, a truly magnificent Baroque palace which whisks you back in time to a more romantic age.
+This elegant Bavarian city, founded in the 10th century as the center of the kingdom known as Franconia, sits resplendent and impressive on the banks of the Main.
+Neat blocks of grand pastel buildings are peppered with the spires and domes of the city’s many churches, chapels, and cathedrals.
+The jewel in Würzburg’s illustrious crown is the Residenz, a truly magnificent Baroque palace that whisks you back in time to a more romantic age.
 Originally conceived to rival the Palace of Versailles in scale, it is now a UNESCO World Heritage Site and features one of Germany’s most spectacularly ornate staircases and dozens of interconnecting rooms, adorned with gorgeous frescoes, priceless tapestries, sculptures and paintings.
-We enjoy a guided tour of the old town with some time at leisure, allowing you to soak up the ambience of this wonderful town.
+We enjoy a guided tour of the old town with some time at leisure, allowing you to soak up the ambiance of this wonderful town.

 One of the delights of river cruising is indulging in complete relaxation.
 As we slip our moorings later this afternoon, catch up on some reading in the lounge, book an appointment at the on-board hairdresser’s or simply watch the world float by before heading to the restaurant for another delicious dinner.